 - 1. PS/2 mouse port (green).
-This port is for a PS/2 mouse. - 2.
-Optical S/PDIF Out port.
+This port is for a PS/2 mouse. - Optical S/PDIF Out port.
 This port connects an external audio output device via an optical S/PDIF cable. - 3.
 ME Switch.
-Allows you to enable or disable the Intel[®] ME function.
-Push the switch up to enable the ME function, and push it down to disable.
+Allows you to enable or disable the Intel® ME function.
+Push the switch to ON/OFF labelled on the I/O Shield to enable/disable this function.

-Disable the Intel[®] ME function before updating BIOS.
+Disable the Intel® ME function before updating BIOS.

-- 4. IEEE 1394a port.
+- IEEE 1394a port.
 This 6-pin IEEE 1394a port provides high-speed connectivity for audio/video devices, storage peripherals, PCs, or portable devices. - 5.
 VGA port.
-This port is for a VGA monitor or other VGA-compatible devices. - LAN (RJ-45) port.
-Supported by Intel[®] 882567 LM Gigabit LAN controller, this port allows Gigabit connection to a Local Area Network (LAN) through a network hub.
+This port is for a VGA monitor or other VGA-compatible devices. - 6.
+LAN (RJ-45) port.
+Supported by Intel® 882567 LM Gigabit LAN controller, this port allows Gigabit connection to a Local Area Network (LAN) through a network hub.
 Refer to the table below for the LAN port LED indications.